bathom14/GravebloomReference/content/003 Classes/Blood Hunter/Blood Hunter.md

 ### Level 5: Sanguine Reperfusion

-Whenever you perform a Vital Sacrifice, you may recover one of your expended Maneuver Dice.
-You also gain temporary hit points equal to the amount of maximum hit points you lost.
+Whenever you perform a Vital Sacrifice, you gain temporary hit points equal to the amount of maximum hit points you lost.

 ### Level 6: Brand of Castigation